 15.4 “Permits should be issued by chief officers where a certificate has not been re-issued or where a variation has been delayed and the applicant has made the application in good time.
 This may be appropriate where the renewal of a certificate is so delayed that the applicant may otherwise be left without permission to continue possessing and using their firearm and ammunition.
 This may not be the case where the applicant or his referees had been uncooperative and, is, or are, substantially responsible for the delay.
 In these circumstances, the applicant should be advised to arrange for the firearms and ammunition to be placed in storage with a registered firearms dealer or another suitably authorised certificate holder.”

-BASC advice on obtaining a Section 7 temporary permit
+How to obtain a Section 7 temporary permit

-You as council tax payers and voters employ the PCC and as such they work for you.
-Telling your PCC about your experiences will count.
-The more people who do so, the greater effect it will have at improving the resources needed by firearms licensing departments.
+You as council taxpayers and voters employ the PCC and, as such, they work for you and telling your PCC about your experiences will count.
+The more people who do so, the greater effect it will have on improving the resources needed by firearms licensing departments.

 Any complaint against a refusal to issue a Section 7 permit or because of rude or dismissive attitudes from police staff should be made in writing.

 Making a justified complaint will also highlight areas where the police might improve their service.